roybensh/vuln-express-floor28/Lab 1/Lab1.md

     > token as needed\
     > ![](./media/image4.png){width="6.5in"
     > height="2.1666666666666665in"}\
-    > Note the script's outputs as it configures your environment:\
+    > Note the script's outputs as it configures your environment
     > ![](./media/image8.png){width="6.5in"
     > height="1.9583333333333333in"}

 7. Return to your browser and open your server at https://\<your
     > instance name\>.jfrog.io/ui/admin/repositories/remote and see
-    > there is a "docker-hub-remote-repo" remote repository created:\
+    > there is a "docker-hub-remote-repo" remote repository created
     > ![](./media/image10.png){width="6.5in"
     > height="2.986111111111111in"}\
     > Your remote repository will be used in the next lab to pull a